kalyptein/gametools/data/adventures/Arden-Vul Keys/SL6 - Drowned Canyon/Areas - SL6.md

 * 30 A single arrow upon which is carved a man fighting a bear
 	* It is an arrow of mammal slayingThe giant pikes that lair to the east attack hungrily as soon as intruders are half-way down the hallway.
 See SL6-71 for statistics.

-Secret Door (north): The door is small (4’ square) and normal to locate.
-A keyhole exists, but the key is lost.
-The door must be battered open or wrested open with a bend bars check.

-2 giant pikes (see SL6-71 for stats)

 ### SL6-71: Shattered Tomb with Fish (Submerged)

 * A broken sarcophagus lies in this chamber.